FREQUENTLY ASKED QUESTIONS

-Chef Training is expensive, due to factors such as the price of food, set up, energy costs and of course Chef Instructors’ salaries.
-Across the country Chef Training Fees can range from between R65 000 to R180 000 per student per year.
+Chef Training is expensive, due to factors such as the price of food, set up, and energy costs.
+Across the country Chef school fees can range from between R65 000 to R250 000 per student per year.
 When evaluating Chef Schools, find out what you get for your money.
-For instance, there could be costs such as Professional knife sets, uniforms, text books, and field trips.
+For instance, there could be extra costs such as professional knife sets, uniforms, text books and field trips.
 Find out what all the hidden additional costs are.
 Even Student parking can make a dent in a monthly budget.

 The Hospitality, Travel and Tourism Industry is the worlds fastest growing employment sector and opportunities are plenty locally and internationally.
 Qualified Chefs around the world now have opportunities in a wide range of establishments ranging from Hotels, Restaurants, Game Lodges, Industrial and Commercial Catering, Event Catering, Institutional Catering through to cruise and airline cheffing.